isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ## Image containerization procedure

-The procedure to inject a `VirtualMachineInstance` disk into a container images is pretty well explained in [containerDisk Workflow example](https://kubevirt.io/user-guide/#/creation/disks-and-volumes?) from the official documentation.
+The procedure to inject a *VirtualMachineInstance* disk into a container images is pretty well explained in [containerDisk Workflow example](https://kubevirt.io/user-guide/#/creation/disks-and-volumes?) from the official documentation.
 Only RAW and QCOW2 formats are supported and the disk it is recommended to be placed into the /disk directory inside the container.
-Actually it can be placed in other directories, but then, it must be explicitly configured when creating the `VirtualMachine`.
+Actually, it can be placed in other directories, but then, it must be explicitly configured when creating the *VirtualMachine*

-Currently we have 4 standardized images ready to be containerized.
+Currently, there are 4 standardized images ready to be containerized.
 The process is the same for all of them, so in order to keep it short, we are just going to show the process of creating a container image from the CentOS 8 QCOW2 images.

 > info "Information"
 > These are the four available images: CentOS 8 with GNOME, CentOS 8 terminal only, CentOS 7 with GNOME and CentOS 7 terminal only.